BrightspaceUI/core/components/table/README.md

 When tabular data can be sorted, the `<d2l-table-col-sort-button>` can be used to provide an interactive sort button as well as arrows to indicate the ascending/descending sort direction.

+Note that the example below hides much of the implementation.
+See the code in [Multi-Faceted Sort Button](#multi-faceted-sort-button) for a more detailed implementation example.

 <!-- docs: demo -->
 ```html
 <script type="module">